When did Rihanna have her baby?

 “Maybe… rebellious?
 When I saw women dress during their pregnancy [in the past], I’d think that that was the only way,” she explained.
 “So I challenged myself to push it further and really just have fun with [maternity style].
 Because there’s nothing more fun than a challenge for me.
 Like that’s where I get creative.
 That’s where I’m forced to come up with new ideas and new ways to make it work.”

-Super Bowl 2023 will take place on Sunday 12 February in Glendale, Arizona, at the State Farm Stadium at 6.30pm ET.
+Super Bowl 2023 takes place on Sunday 12 February in Glendale, Arizona, at the State Farm Stadium at 6.30pm ET.

 Join our commenting forum